 - c.1300, "made of gold," from gold + -en (2); replacing Middle English gilden, from Old English gyldan.
-Gold is one of the few Modern English nouns that form adjectives meaning "made of ______" by adding -en (as in wooden, leaden, waxen, olden); Old English also had silfren "made of silver," stænen "made of stone."
+Gold is one of the few Modern English nouns that form adjectives meaning "made of ______" by adding -en (as in wooden, leaden, waxen, olden); those that survive often do so in specialized senses.
+Old English also had silfren "made of silver," stænen "made of stone," etc.

-As a color from late 14c.
-Figurative sense of "excellent, precious, best" is from late 14c.
+From late 14c. as "of the color of gold."
+Figurative sense of "excellent, precious, best, most valuable" is from late 14c.; that of "favorable, auspicious" is from c.1600.
 Golden mean "avoidance of excess" translates Latin aurea mediocritas (Horace).
-Golden age, period of past perfection, is from 1550s, from a concept found in Greek and Latin writers; in sense of "old age" it is from 1961.
-The moralistic golden rule earlier was the golden law, so called from 1670s.
+Golden age "period of past perfection" is from 1550s, from a concept found in Greek and Latin writers; in sense of "old age" it is recorded from 1961.
+The moralistic golden rule earlier was the golden law (1670s).

 Do not do unto others as you would that they should do unto you.
 Their tastes may not be the same.
 [George Bernard Shaw, 1898]